Maine Job Adventures

 Spanning 54 acres the Summit campus is located in Stow (19 miles north of the town of Fryeburg, Maine) and features a central lodge containing a commercial kitchen, dining room, and living room.
 This is the hub for campus activities.
 A fully equipped Academic Center is the base for academic instruction.
 The majority of expeditions are conducted in the White Mountain National Forest in Maine and New Hampshire.

 Summit Achievement combines the best features of a wilderness program and special needs boarding school by integrating a residential milieu and traditional academic instruction with outdoor adventure-based therapy.
+Programming includes Venture (a 6-8 week primary treatment program) and Traverse (a 2-4 month therapeutic boarding school).
 Field Guides are responsible for providing supervision, guidance, mentorship and instruction to a small group of adolescents with mild to moderate social, emotional and educational challenges.
-Responsibilities include facilitating activities, group processing sessions, 4-season backcountry expeditions and working as a member of a team fulfilling the duties of a Logistician, Medic or Team Leader.
-Summer seasonal (May through mid-August) and year-round positions are available, with a work shift schedule from Tuesday to Tuesday every other week.
-Compensation starts at $243.64/day, plus health insurance, paid time off that ranges from 1-4 weeks, a 401K with 4% employer match, professional development assistance for classes, conferences and certifications, and pro deal purchases.
+Duties include facilitating activities, group processing sessions, 4-season backcountry expeditions and working as a member of a team fulfilling the duties of a Logistician, Medic or Team Leader.
+Summer seasonal (May through mid-August) and year-round positions are available, with a varied eight days on and six days off work shift schedule.
+Guides will have the opportunity to spend 3-5 days on campus, 4 days on expedition, and 2 days out on weekend activities.
+Compensation starts at $266.59/day, plus staff housing upon availability, health insurance, paid time off that ranges from 1-4 weeks, a 401K with 4% employer match, professional development assistance for classes, conferences and certifications, and pro deal purchases.
 Applicants must be at least 21 years of age, have a Bachelor’s degree in a relative field, and experience working with youth from the ages of 13–20.
 To apply, email your resume and cover letter (specifying whether you're looking for year-round or seasonal work) to Anson McNulty.

 Co-Owner and Operations Director